meerjavali/badminton-tracker/README.md

 worked and created a component [badminiton-form] for daily game records page. deployed working application using fire base made application available at https://badmaxton-d603d.web.app/

+development as of 19/11/2024
+storing the daily game form values in firebase realtime db. in json format. added basic auth only so that kv and meer can submit the form deployed working application using fire base made application available at https://badmaxton-d603d.web.app/